YinHk-myProgram/algorithm/dynamic programming/README.md

 - Bottom-up approach

 **Top-down**:
 The top-down approach **follows the memoization technique**.
 It consists of two distinct events: recursion and caching.
 ‘Recursion’ represents the process of computation by calling functions repeatedly, whereas ‘caching’ represents the storing of intermediate results.
+Start by solving the problem in a natural manner and stored the solutions of the subproblems along the way.
+We also use the term memoization

 something looks like: `F(n) = F(n-1) + F(n-2)`.